Ceudan/Coden_Portfolio/README.md

 # Learning Reinforcement Learning via Car Racing
 [Article Link](https://github.com/Ceudan/Car-Racing)

 I hand coded multiple reinforcement learning algorithms for the openai Car Racing environment.
 Namely I applied Double Deep Q networks and Proximal Policy Optimization.
 The purpose of this project was to become familiar with RL libraries, algorithms and hyperparameter tuning.
-To prevent simply copying other's solutions, I gave myself a research question.
+While exploring, I gave myself a research question.
 That is, can I officially beat the environment at a lower computational cost than others?

 https://user-images.githubusercontent.com/78922263/177021714-fc82a6ff-e44c-4936-bf50-61a8f3a372f1.mp4

-My PPO project was very succesful, obtaining the highest test score and beating the environment at the 2nd lowest training cost compared to all other implementations on OpenAI's official leaderboard [[1]](https://github.com/openai/gym/wiki/Leaderboard).
+My PPO project was very succesful, obtaining the highest test score and beating the environment at the 2nd lowest training cost on OpenAI's official Car Racing leaderboard [[1]](https://github.com/openai/gym/wiki/Leaderboard).
 (917/900 score averaged over 100 test episodes, after 925 training episodes).
 I used a unique method for the environment, that is I seperated the steering and thrust actions to 2 independantly trained networks to simplify the learnable relationship.
 DDQN did not officially beat the environement, but it also succesfully achieved a relatively high score at low training costs (850/900 after 360 training episodes).

 # Alphanumeric CAPTCHA Solver
 [Article Link](https://github.com/Ceudan/Alphanumeric-CAPTCHA-Solver)